Outline of thought

 The following outline is provided as an overview of and topical guide to thought (thinking):

-Thought (also called thinking) is the mental process in which beings form psychological associations and models of the world.
+Thought is the object of a mental process called thinking, in which beings form psychological associations and models of the world.
 Thinking is manipulating information, as when we form concepts, engage in problem solving, reason and make decisions.
 Thought, the act of thinking, produces more thoughts.
 A thought may be an idea, an image, a sound or even control an emotional feeling.

 Nature of thought

 Thought (or thinking) can be described as all of the following: